 Diazyme uses its proprietary enzyme technologies to develop diagnostic reagents which can be used on most automated chemistry analyzers in user-friendly formats.
 Diazyme's products include test kits for diagnosis of cardiovascular disease, liver disease, cancer markers, renal disease, diabetes, and electrolytes.

-Diazyme Laboratories, an affiliate of General Atomics, is located in Poway, California and is a cGMP and ISO 13485 certified medical device manufacturer.
+Diazyme Laboratories is located in Poway, California and is a cGMP and ISO 13485 certified medical device manufacturer.

 Click here for a map of our location.